-The primary goal of this study is to learn about the complex social lives of female ex-offenders and how their release from prison impacts and is impacted by their relationships.
-The main area of interest is how various groups impacted – offenders, their employers or potential employers, landlords, friends and family, acquaintances — manage the process of inmate reentry.
+The primary goal of this study is to learn about the complex social lives of female ex-offenders and how their release from prison impacts is impacted by their relationships.
+The main area of interest is how various groups impacted – offenders, their employers or potential employers, landlords, friends and family, acquaintances — the process of inmate reentry.

 Desktop Guide to Reentry for Juvenile Confinement Facilities

 The goal of the DGR is to expand the juvenile justice discussion about juvenile reentry, particularly the need for confinement facilities to change the way they do business and include a reentry focus.
 Fully embracing reentry means a change in the traditional ways of juvenile offender incarceration.

 Critical Elements of Re-Entry/Continuing Care Systems [Participants Manual]

 “Using a three-phase process [during this 36-hour course] to plan, create, and evaluate reentry/continuing care systems, participant teams plan ways to help juvenile offenders from their jurisdictions successfully transition from institutional settings back into the community.”

 From Corrections to Community: The Juvenile Reentry Experience as Characterized by Multiple Systems Involvement.
 Final Report.